ukwa/opendata/ukwa.ds.2/fmt/index.md

 doi: 10.5259/ukwa.ds.2/fmt/1
 ---

-This dataset is a format profile, summarising the data formats (MIME types) contained within all of the HTTP 200 OK responses in the [JISC UK Web Domain Dataset (1996-2010)]({{ site.baseurl }}/ukwa.ds.2/) dataset.
+This dataset is a format profile, summarising the data formats (MIME types) contained within all of the HTTP 200 OK responses in the (1996-2010) tranch of the [JISC UK Web Domain Dataset]({{ site.baseurl }}/ukwa.ds.2/) dataset.

 Download
 --------